chrisplatorres/exokit-web-docs/_posts/development-guide/2019-09-05-how-to-use-exokit-web.md

 `xr-site` handles the work of setting up a WebXR session for your site. `xr-site` is optional; you can still make the WebXR session yourself, or have that handled by your WebXR framework such as THREE.js, A-Frame, or Babylon.js.

-(Psst: if you write a component that does this, we would love it if you submitted it as a PR to [https://github.com/exokitxr/exokit-web](our GitHub repo)!)
+(Psst: if you write a component that does this, we would love it if you submitted it as a PR to [our GitHub repo!](https://github.com/exokitxr/exokit-web))

 ------------------